-- 1. The organizational structure must be consistent with the rules and responsibilities for chapters and chapter committees as outlined in the Chapter Executive Manual. - 2.
+- 1. The organisational structure must be consistent with the rules and responsibilities for chapters and chapter committees as outlined in the Chapter Executive Manual. - 2.
 It is the responsibility of each chapter's executive to determine the size, structure and term. - 3.
-Meetings can be held on an ad hoc or formal basis for the purpose of discussing the status of the chapter's activities following the general principles of a chapter subcommittee. - 4.
+Meetings can be held on an ad hoc or formal basis for the purpose of discussing the status of the chapter's activities following the general principles of the chapter GLP committee. - 4.
 In order to be representatives of PEO to MPPs, members of the GLP committee must either be a Professional Engineer or an Engineering Intern (EIT).